harshitshakya123/Breast-Cancer-Detection/README.md

 DDSM- https://data.mendeley.com/datasets/ywsbh3ndr8/1

 ### Directory used:-
-- make root directory name - mini-MIAS
+- Make root directory name - mini-MIAS
 - Inside mini-MIAS folder create two folder - all-mias and data
 - Inside all-mias folder paste all dataset image given above link
-- And in the dat folder create two more folder - benign_cases and malignant_cases
+- And in the data folder create two more folder - benign_cases and malignant_cases
 - Then run the project and handle all image_directory carefully

-Note:-This is my final year project in which first i am segment the images with the help of python library openCV after that building the deep learning model and then classify the external images whether there is malignant or benign.
+Note:- This is my final year project in which first i am segment the images with the help of python library openCV after that building the deep learning model and then classify the external images whether there is malignant or benign.

 #### "Suggestions and project Improvements are Invited!"